KathiraveluLab/robin/README.md

 ### UniPlaces Proxy ###

 ### Features
-* Proxies the deployments.
+* Proxies the deployments for A/B Testing.
 * Based on the weight function, directs the traffic to the deployments.
 * Uses cookies to facilitate stickiness, such that the same deployment will be used to serve the same user till the cookie expires.

 ### Directory Structure
-├── abproxy
+├── robin
 │   ├── etc
 │   │   └── config.json.sample
+│   ├── LICENSE
 │   ├── package.json
 │   ├── proxy.js
 │   └── README.md